cplmakerlab/cplmakerlab.github.io/_guides/tinkercad-quickstart-guide.md

 ### Congratulations\!

 Now you know the basics of how to navigate and combine shapes in Tinkercad\!

-&nbsp;
+You can download and print out the attached handy PDF guide to help you remember what you've learned.

+Next things to try:

+* Import and modify a design (STL file) from Thingiverse.com
+* Export your design as an STL file for 3D printing
+* Try creating a realistic rendering of your 3D model in Blender